 Connecting with colleagues at social events is an effective way to build a positive outlook, especially for those in the early years of practice at the bar.
 The committee organises Bench and Bar lunches, while the Bar Association fosters collegiality through the annual Bench & Bar Dinner, the Tutors & Readers Dinner, 15 Bobbers and other social events.
 It also supports a variety of interest groups, such as the Bar Book Club and the Knitting Club.

-The Bar Association encourages members to live a balanced and healthy lifestyle through education and by providing the opportunity to participate in organised sporting and recreational activities, such as: football, golf, tennis, chess and sailing.
+The Bar Association encourages members to live a balanced and healthy lifestyle by facilitating organised sporting and recreational activities and providing information about the benefits of sleep and good nutrition.

-Learning to focus on the present moment, listening to colleagues and healthy sleeping patterns are essential habits for mental wellbeing and effective performance at the bar table.
+Learning to focus on the present moment, listening to colleagues and developing inner strength are essential habits for wellness, resilience and effective performance at the bar table.
 The Wellbeing Committee supports mindfulness meditation sessions, yoga and a range of activities to help members to be fully in the present.

 Taking on new roles, stepping outside one’s comfort zone, or developing interests, hobbies and pastimes is an effective step to better wellbeing.
 The committee is developing a number of important projects: the Experienced Barristers Program, which is designed to meet the needs of the large cohort of barristers aged over 70 as they transition to retirement.

 Save up to 15% on a range of group travel experiences with Intrepid, Urban Adventures and Peregrine Premium Adventures.
 Visit Member Advantage by signing-in to the Member Dashboard.